 Scope

-- Confirm with local code officials which air sealing materials are is preferred for fire safety reasons.
+- Confirm with local code officials which air-sealing materials are preferred for fire safety reasons.

 Description

-Common walls (also called party walls) between units in multifamily housing (e.g., townhouses, duplexes, and apartments) should be constructed as airtight assemblies for sound, smoke, fire, and air quality control.
-However, experience has shown that these common walls can often be significant sources of air and heat loss if gaps or cracks exist in the connections between each unit’s walls.
+Common walls (also called party walls, adiabatic walls, or shared partition walls) between units in multifamily housing (e.g., townhouses, duplexes, and apartments) should be constructed as airtight assemblies for sound, smoke, fire, and air quality control.
+However, experience has shown that these common walls can often be significant sources of air and heat loss if gaps or cracks exist in the connections between each unit’s walls (Figure 1).
+For more information, see the guide on Air Sealing and Compartmentalization in Multifamily Buildings.

-To reduce air leakage, common wall assemblies should be air sealed at all boundaries.
-Wood-framed walls are sealed with fireproof spray foam.
-Masonry block party walls, which form “chimneys” because of their open cores, can be air sealed with two-component urethane foam, which also reduces sound and odor transfer, and dust, insect, and moisture entry.
+To reduce air leakage, common wall assemblies should be air-sealed at all boundaries.
+Wood-framed walls are sealed with fireproof spray foam (Figure 2).
+Masonry block party walls, which form “chimneys” because of their open cores, can be air sealed with two-component urethane foam, which also reduces sound and odor transfer, as well as dust, insect, and moisture entry.
 These walls are fire-rated assemblies for each unit.
 Acceptable materials for air sealing common walls can vary significantly around the country.
 Confirm with local code officials which material is preferred for fire safety reasons.
 Any plumbing and wiring penetrations through the drywall surfaces of the common walls should be sealed with fire-rated sealant materials (BSC 2009).
 The 2009 IECC requires that air barriers be installed in common walls; for more information, see the Compliance tab in this resource guide (Otis and Maxwell 2012).

-Caulk the first stud of each partition wall to the exterior wall studs.
+- Caulk the first stud of each partition wall to the exterior wall studs (Figure 3).

 Success

-Common walls (also called party walls or shared partition walls) between units in multi-family buildings should be visually checked to ensure that the gap between the drywall and the structural framing is sealed with caulk, foam or other sealing material.
-Air barrier effectiveness is measured at the whole-house level.
-Blower door testing, which is conducted as part of the whole-house energy performance test, may help indicate whether common walls have been successfully sealed.
+Common walls (also called party walls, adiabatic walls, or shared partition walls) between units in multifamily buildings should be visually checked to ensure that the gap between the drywall and the structural framing is sealed with caulk, foam or other sealing material.
+Air barrier effectiveness is measured at the whole-house level for single-family homes, and at the dwelling unit level for multifamily buildings.
+Blower door testing, which is conducted as part of the building energy performance test, may help indicate whether common walls have been successfully sealed.

 Climate